-What tends to help me is that I remind myself that the job interview is not only for me to prove that I am a perfect fit, the company needs to be a perfect fit for me too.
-It is a great opportunity to observe your potential manager and work-environment.
+What tends to help is to remind yourself that the job interview is not only for you to prove that you’re a perfect fit.
+The company needs to be a perfect fit for you too.
+It is a great opportunity to observe your potential manager and work environment.
 Additionally, doing some stress-releasing exercises before the interview might help calm your nerves too.

-Let’s not forget though, that having a ‘black-out’ is a real thing too.
-The worst you can do at that point is to just ramble on.
-Again, the best thing you can do is to just be honest.
+Let’s not forget though, that having a ‘black-out’ is a real thing.
+The worst thing to do is to just ramble on.
+What you should rather do is just be honest.

 Believe it or not, there are some instances where hiring managers or employers can make unpolite or inappropriate comments.
-Also, some employers can intentionally use intimidating interview techniques.
+Also, some employers can intentionally use intimidating interview techniques to test their candidates.
 So, even though you’re at a job interview, the whole conversation feels like a test.

 So What’s Next?

-Honestly, this fully depends on you.
-Assess the situation and reflect on how you thought the interview went.
-If you left the job interview feeling humiliated and worse than before you walked in, that company might maybe not be the right place anyway.
+It’s important to assess the situation and reflect on how you thought the interview went.
+If you left the job interview feeling worse than before you walked in, that company might probably not be the right place.
 However, if the overall conversation went well, a few tears here and there might not necessarily be a deal-breaker.

-Just like with any other interview, you might want to follow-up after the job interview.
-And you don’t have to feel embarrassed about it.
-Feel free to send an e-mail to the hiring manager thanking them for taking the time to meet you.
+If you had a positive feeling about the company, just like with any other interview, you might want to follow up after the job interview.
+Don’t feel embarrassed about the situation.
+You’re definitely not the first person that has cried at a job interview.
+Feel free to email to the hiring manager thanking them for taking the time to meet you.